🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Why do arbitrage opportunities exist?

-• Varying commission schedules influencing net pricing
+• Varying commission schedules influencing net valuations

 How to spot arbitrage opportunities